Oussama-Bensarjane/cub3D/README.md

   The map scrolls relative to player movement, keeping orientation stable and intuitive.

 - **Visual elements:**
-  Walls → rendered as solid blocks (e.g. white or dark colors).
+  Walls → rendered as solid blocks.
   Doors → rendered with a unique color (e.g. blue when closed, green when open).
   Player → drawn as a tile scale size dot at the center.
   Field of View (FOV) → shown as a “Pac-Man”-like cone extending from the player’s position.